The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

-In \cite{Effendi2019} and \cite{Effendi2020} an alternative way to discover a business process model from a double timestamp event log (i.e., there is a start time and complete time of each activity) is proposed.
-The algorithm is based on ``temporal causal relation'' which is a pattern of event log that occurs from activities performed in the process.
-These patterns can reveal sequential and parallel AND, OR, and XOR relations.
-This differs from our approach which applies causal discovery techniques (e.g., LiNGAM) to discover the causal process view to highlight causal and non-causal relations in the mined process model. {Another work that proposes an alternative way to process mining is \cite{KOORN2022}.
+In \cite{Effendi2019} and \cite{Effendi2020} an alternative way to discover a business process model from a double timestamp event log (i.e., \chadded[id=add]{in which} there is a start time and complete time of each activity) is proposed.
+The algorithm is based on ``temporal causal relations'', which \chdeleted[id=del]{is a pattern of event log that occurs from activities performed in the process.} \chadded[id=add]{are flow patterns reflective of different flow structures based on types of time-precedence relations among activities in the event log (e.g., same start time, same end time, contains, overlaps).} These patterns can reveal sequential and parallel AND, OR, and XOR relations. \chdeleted[id=del]{This differs from our approach which applies \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} techniques (e.g., LiNGAM) to discover the causal process view to highlight causal and non-causal relations in the mined process model.} \chadded[id=add]{This work uses a modified version of the Alpha Miner called Modified Time-based Alpha Miner that incorporates timing information to better handle real-world complexities in process mining.
+As with the core comparisons presented in our synthetic examples, this approach still retains the fundamental difference stemming from a process model constructed based on the frequency and order of activities, not on establishing a causal statistical relationship between the timing of those activities.
+Thus, even with timestamps, LiNGAM would not inherently construct process models or reveal the kind of direct-follows relationships typical in process mining but would rather attempt to infer causal directions by utilizing the statistical properties of the timing, specifically assuming linear dependencies and non-Gaussian distribution of the errors, which is conceptually and methodologically distinct from the goals of process mining.}

+Another work that proposes an alternative way to process mining is \cite{KOORN2022}.
 Here, the authors propose the ARE algorithm for process mining that identifies action-response-effect patterns in order to understand relevant aspects of process execution beyond the control flow perspective.
-To achieve this, they rely on statistical relations discovered from the event logs through some statistical tests.
-While the ARE algorithm is based on statistical tests and aims at discovering causes to certain events, it is not based on causal execution dependencies discovery among the activities in the data.
-Our approach is agnostic to the process model generated by the process discovery algorithm that serves as a baseline of comparison with the obtained causal view.
+To achieve this, they rely on statistical relations discovered from the event logs through some statistical tests \chadded[id=add]{stemming from time adjacency between the events as a signal for cause-effect dependence}.
+While the ARE algorithm is \chadded[id=add]{essentially a frequency-based discovery of the directed follows relations with cause-effect pairs already given in the log, our method relies merely on the functional (linear) relation among the event timestamps without necessarily assuming any prior knowledge about the relationship among the tasks.} \chdeleted[id=del]{based on statistical tests and aims at discovering the causes of certain events, it is not based on causal execution dependencies discovered among the activities in the data.}